bogind/30DayMapChallenge/README.md

 ## Map 7 - Green

-Days 6,7,8 all show the same data, but in different color palletes,
+Days 6,7,8 all show the same data, but in different color palettes,
 For this I took a similiar approach to how my wife makes these maps,
 but in pokemon colors, if you're looking for a good looking map of London,
 you can check out [her etsy shop](https://www.etsy.com/il-en/listing/1101325891/london-city-map-choose-your-color)

-The maps background and features are styled using the **Bulbasaur** color pallete.
+The maps background and features are styled using the **Bulbasaur** color palette.

 data from Open Zoomstack - OS data © Crown copyright and database right 2021